-Department reserves the right to wordsmith Management's responses to meet the above guidelines, without changing their-its meaning -...
-The Internal Audit Department also reserves the right to respond event Management chooses an alternative method of improvement or correction than the Internal Audit Department's recommendation-Second is in the event Management does not concur with the concurrence and response-...
-The concurrence is a definite statement of auditor's acknowledgement that the action plan presented appears to be reasonable to mitigate the risk identified in the finding in a timely manner-In cases of concurrence, the response is a statement supporting Management's action plans and possibly advising Management of cautions to consider when implementing its action plan.-...In cases of non-concurrence, the response will attempt to clarify the Internal Audit Department's position and reiterate the need for improvement.
-If concurrence cannot be reached between the Internal Audit Department and the auditee, the matter will be referred to the President & CEO for resolution-If resolution cannot be obtained, the matter will then be referred to the Board of Commissioners.
+Department reserves the right to wordsmith Management's responses to meet the above guidelines, without changing their its meaning.
+In the Internal Audit Department also reserves the right to respond event Management chooses an alternative method of improvement or correction than the Internal Audit Department's recommendation-.
+Second is in the event Management does not concur with the Internal Audit Department's finding......The auditor's response contains two components:...: concurrence and response....
+The concurrence is a definite statement of auditor's acknowledgement that the action plan presented appears to be reasonable to mitigate the risk identified in the finding in action plans and possibly advising Management of cautions to consider when implementing its action plan.
+In cases of non-concurrence, the response will attempt to clarify the Internal Audit Department's position and reiterate the need for improvement.
+If concurrence cannot be reached between the Internal Audit Department and the auditee, the matter will be referred to the President & CEO for resolution...
+If resolution cannot be obtained, the matter will then be referred to the Board of Commissioners.